linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/02 Balance of Payments.md

 2.4 Balance of payments accounting and accounts
-2.5 An overview of the sub-accounts in the balance of payments 2.6 Recording of transactions in the balance of payments 2.7 What is meant by a balance of payments surplus or de!cit?
+2.5 An overview of the sub-accounts in the balance of payments 2.6 Recording of transactions in the balance of payments 2.7 What is meant by a balance of payments surplus or deficit?
-2.8 Te net international investment position and the balance of payments 2.9 Do the United States current account de!cits matter?
+2.8 The net international investment position and the balance of payments 2.9 Do the United States current account deficits matter?

 2.10 Some open economy identities
 2.11 Open economy multipliers